 If you contact several agencies about your design project, and don’t attach your brief, you’ll find that more often than not, you’ll get asked for it.

-A design brief gets the ideas out of your head, and gets it all down on paper.
-This helps drive a better understanding of a project from all parties involved.
+By writing a design brief, you’re getting the ideas for your project out of your head, and down on paper.
+This helps drive a better understanding of your project from all parties involved.

 - They know about your industry